 The Python docs can help you understand a number of issues that can be caused by quirks in the language itself, or misunderstandings as to how it behaves.

 r/python and r/learnpython are resources you can use to ask about and discuss issues with Python and its packages.

 The former is aimed more at general Python usage, and the latter more specifically at beginners.

-The Anaconda help site offers free community help and documentation for the Anaconda applications, installing the Anaconda distribution, and using the Conda package and environment manager; along with paid support options.
+The Anaconda docs site offers free community help and documentation for the Anaconda applications, installing the Anaconda distribution, and using the Conda package and environment manager; along with paid support options.

 The Scipy website is the the central home of the SciPy stack, with information, documentation, help, and bug tracking for many of the core packages used with Spyder, including NumPy, SciPy, Matplotlib, Pandas, Sympy and IPython.

 Jupyter is the development hub for IPython, Spyder’s QtConsole, Jupyter notebooks used with the Spyder-Notebook plugin, and more.

 The Data Science site in Stack Exchange can be very useful for questions that relate more to data science than programming specifically.